javedmomin99/Treasure-Island-Game/README.md

 # Treasure-Island-Game
-Play this super cool game where your mission is to find the treasure.
+Play this super cool game where your mission is to find the treasure